The 29 Best Vegetarian Cookbooks of All Time

 Learn how to get proper amounts of all essential micronutrients, vitamins, and minerals, taking into account your personal caloric needs.
 Draw inspiration from athletes who share how they succeed in their sports while following a plant-based way of eating.

-Enjoy plenty of recipes to use for training, event, and everyday nutrition needs, and utilize the tailored meal plans and training strategies to properly fuel your body.
+Enjoy plenty of recipes to use for training, events, and everyday nutrition needs, and utilize the tailored meal plans and training strategies to properly fuel your body.

 Understand nutrient timing and relative energy deficiency syndrome (RED-S) as well as how to meet protein and amino acid requirements while doing light, moderate, or intense training for your sport.
 Get information on keto diets, tips for optimizing bone health and iron intake, and instructions for making your own fluid-replacement beverage.